THE VMIAC DECLARATION

 OUTCOMES IN OUR LIVES

-Finally, we asked people to dream about how their lives would be different, if we could achieve a wonderful alternative to the current system.
+Finally, we asked people to imagine how their lives would be different if we could create a wonderful alternative to the current system.

-People said they would be happier.
-They would feel accepted and cared for.
-They would have employment, justice and human rights.
-They would feel connected to other people.
+People said they would be happier, feel accepted and cared for, have employment, justice, and human rights, and feel connected to other people.

 outcomes

-Some individual dreams about how our lives could be different, in a better future:
+Some individuals dreams about how our lives could be different in a better future:

 “We will feel accepted and welcomed in the world, not judged, feared and controlled.”